Push-Up

 Safety Notes

-• Stop immediately if sharp wrist or shoulder pain occurs.
+• Stop if pain in joints

 Spotting